 Yogurt is often easier on your gut if lactose causes ulcerative colitis symptoms.
 Or opt for a dairy alternative like soy or rice milk.
 Top your bowl of cereal with sliced bananas to ramp up the nutrition.

 This snack is perfect in its simplicity.
-Cheese is high in protein and fat and is a good source of calcium.
+Cheese is high in protein and fat and a good calcium source.

 Hard cheese is lower in lactose than other dairy products.
 It may be easier to digest than soft cheeses like cream cheese.

 Need a snack that travels well?
-Buy cheese sticks instead of blocks.
+Try cheese sticks instead of blocks.

-Smooth almond and other nut butters are rich in filling protein.
-Just opt for the creamy varieties, which are easier to digest than whole nut bits.
+Smooth almond or other nut butter is rich in filling protein.
+You may want to opt for the creamy varieties, which are easier to digest than whole nut bits.

 Spread the nut butter onto a pita or tortilla.
 Top with banana slices for potassium and roll up.
 You can take this portable snack with you on the go.